 Other things that help with obtaining a Rich Snippets listing include being mobile optimized, having a secure https:// website, using lots of H2 and H3 heading tags and including short answers to questions.

-Google likes recently updated content.
+Search engines such as Google prefer recently updated content.
 Changing or removing entire sections is considered to be a more significant edit than switching around the order of a few words.

 It’s a good idea to have a Google Map on your site.
 Not only does it make it easy for customers to find you, it also helps Google send local traffic to your website.